DTUWindEducation/final-project-la_bombas_del_diablo/README.md

 Tests basic aerodynamic calculations such as flow angle, angle of attack, lift and drag coefficients, and performance metrics like power and thrust.

 #### TestInduction

-Tests the update logic for axial and tangential induction factors, including Prandtl’s tip-loss correction and Joe’s iterative method.
+Tests the update logic for axial and tangential induction factors, including Prandtl’s tip-loss correction and iterative method.

 #### TestDifferentials